Rodrigo Santoro: Career

 Santoro began obtaining work in the advertising business as he appeared in a commercial campaign with Gisele Bündchen in 2002.
 He played the male lead in No. 5 The Film, a three-minute-long commercial for Chanel, directed by Baz Luhrmann alongside Nicole Kidman in 2004.

 In 2006, Santoro joined the season three cast of the ABC television series Lost as Paulo, a survivor of the Oceanic Flight 815 crash.
 His first appearance was in the episode "Further Instructions", and his character was killed off in the episode "Exposé".
 He also voiced the character in the Brazilian-dubbed version of the series.

-Santoro was cast as Persian emperor Xerxes in Zack Snyder's film 300 (2006), based on the Frank Miller comic of the same name.
+Santoro was cast as Persian emperor Xerxes I in Zack Snyder's film 300 (2006), based on the Frank Miller comic of the same name.
 The job had many special requirements, which included intensive workout for the physicality of the role (Santoro had previously lost 24 lb to star in a Brazilian miniseries), extensive CGI work to portray the 6'2" Santoro as the seven-foot God-King, a four-and-a-half-hour makeup application process and the complete removal of Santoro's body hair first by waxing and then by shaving when waxing proved too painful.
 His eyebrows were kept intact, however, covered over with prosthetics and drawn in rather than being shaved.
 Santoro read the works of Herodotus, an Ancient Greek historian, in order to prepare for his part.
 Regarding Xerxes, he has stated:

 He's rich, he's arrogant, he's a very unstable megalomaniac.
 He just wants to conquer the world.
 His ambition is unlimited.
 He wants glory; he wants victory; he wants eternal fame.
 Underneath all that wanting, though, he's ultimately weak and very insecure.